KarolisPetrovskis/Nightmare/docs/Feedback.md

 - It is unclear how the Delete Dish works.
 Like if I click does it delete the top one or you need to select a dish you want to delete and then press it?
 - “Figure 5.
 Add order to the dish wireframe” - What?
 No, it should be the other way around.
 - Ordering seems kinda not thought out.
 Every time I need to add a dish I get transported to other page.
 But the time it takes to add multiple is too long.
+- Worker apointment scheduling wireframe design is pretty convenient and simple, although for bigger businesses it wouldn't be very convenient.
+-

 ## Package diagram